 - Tap the Calibrate button.

-- Follow the prompts to press on the white spot and release three times.
+- Follow the prompts to press on the white spot and release it three times.

 - Repeat until you get a green result.